-- The teacher will inform the school administration. - The Principal will notify parents of the incident. - The Principal will meet with the student, the parent, the teacher to discuss the incident. - The Principal will make a written record of the incident and place in the student's file - The student will receive a ZERO for the assignment. - The student may be suspended and/or be given extra work assignments to be completed after school in detention.
+- The teacher will inform the school administration. - The Head of School will notify parents of the incident. - The Head of School will meet with the student, the parent, and the teacher to discuss the incident. - The Head of School will make a written record of the incident and place it in the student's file. - The student will receive a ZERO for the assignment. - The student may be suspended and/or be given extra work assignments to be completed after school in detention.

-9. PREVENTING MALPRACTICE
+PREVENTING MALPRACTICE

-It is essential to consider that prevention of malpractice is primarily done through promoting good practice, which goes beyond establishing the consequences for this behaviour.
-The school provides students with a guide for citing and acknowledging sources.
+It is essential to consider that prevention of malpractice is primarily done through promoting good practice, which goes beyond establishing the consequences of this behaviour.
+The School provides students with a guide for citing and acknowledging sources.
 Teachers must practise different research and study skills, motivate students to develop their own ideas through problem resolution, comparison, hypothesizing and analysing, providing opportunities for discussion, inquiry, and creativity.